philwlowder/philwlowder/README.md

 ## Profile Picture

-The profile picture is a picture of my father below Falls Dam on the Yakin River.
+The profile picture is a picture of my father, Robert F. Lowder, below Falls Dam on the Yakin River.
 I'm pretty sure my mother took the picture in the late 1940s.

 <!---